8930 Stanford Blvd

-The Maternal and Child Health Program addresses those issues from preconception to teen years and beyond.
+The Maternal, Child & Adolescent Health Program addresses those issues from preconception to teen years and beyond.

 The goal of the Nurse Monitoring program is to help county residents to remain safe at home by connecting them with services and supports that can encourage their independence and personal well-being.
 This often means that individuals can live at home longer without having to consider moving to a nursing home or other facility placement.

 WIC is a federally funded program that provides healthy foods and nutrition counseling for pregnant women, new mothers, infants and children under age five.